qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

   3. The specification for SOME/IP types is incompatible with the requirement of ABI vectors that can grow dynamically during construction, i.e., vectors which contain fewer valid elements than they take up space in memory.
   4. Inserting inline type descriptions on demand is expected to be a relatively cheap operation, which negates the main motivation for including them directly in ABI types in the first place.

-* External type descriptions will probably be included in a later version of this feature request.
+* External type structure descriptions will probably be included in a later version of this feature request.
   For now, they're postponed until we have a better understanding of the relevant use cases.